NajaBouAkar/Pick-and-Place-Robot-/README.md

 # Commands

 To be able to run the project you have to run these commands in this following order.
-1- to launch Gazebo and the controllers
+1- to launch Gazebo and the controllers.
+Note: you can ignore the PID controller error.
 ```bash
 roslaunch mobile robot_urdf.launch
 ```